brycegit/brycegit.github.io/src/pages/debug-react-rerenders/index.md

 - Ensure a component never reverts to the `mount` phase after the initial render; it should always be `updated`.
 - The `actualDuraction` should go down after the initial render.
 If it stays the same or goes up, you are likely not rendering children efficiently.
-- To better understand which action is triggering a rerender, who can track timestamps of multiple actions and see which correlate with the `startTime`.
+- To better understand which user action is triggering a rerender, you can track timestamps of multiple actions and see which correlate with the `startTime`.
 - `baseDuration` will tell you the worst case scenario when a component rerenders.
 Components with the highest `baseDuration` are the ones you want to pay extra attention to when optimizing rerenders.

  That's it!
 Happy debugging!